How to Make Your Theatre Show More Accessible

 For more information: www.artsaccess.com.au/auslan-facts/

 - Audio description (AD) refers to an additional narration track for blind and visually impaired audience members.
-It consists of a narrator talking into a radio transmitter throughout the performance, describing what is happening on the screen during the natural pauses in the audio.
+It consists of a narrator talking into a radio transmitter throughout the performance, describing what is happening on the stage during the natural pauses in the audio.
 Audience members have an earpiece that receives this information.

 - Please come and talk to Union House Theatre about your audio description requirements as we have a partnership with Will McRostie at Description Victoria and may be able to support you with students who have been trained as Audio Describers.